-Operating Revenues decreased primarily due to lower Power sales to Member in 2017.
+Operating Revenues decreased primarily due to lower Power sales to Member in 2018.
 The Agency's power sales are determined monthly, based on a formula defined in the PPA, which is driven by the Agency's actual cost of operations including debt service.
-In 2017, less revenue was needed due lower fuel, capital, debt service and other costs, partially offset by the pass through of the California Public Utilities Commission (CPUC) mandated PG&E gas refund in 2016 and higher maintenance cost.
+In 2018, less revenue was needed due to lower fuel and financial payment, partially offset by higher capital, overhaul, and operator costs.

-The following charts show power sales and gas consumption in 2017, 2016, and 2015:
+The following charts show power sales and gas consumption in 2018, 2017, and 2016: